oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

        --from-literal=password=my_runtime_password
     ```

-    The above commands would create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` which is used in the sample domain YAML file.
+    The above commands create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` used in the sample domain YAML file.
 If you want to use different secret names, then update the sample doman YAML file accordingly.

 1. Use one of the two following options to create the domain.
    - **Option 1**: If you decided to use the ready-made, off-the-shelf auxiliary image and skipped the optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then create the domain using following command to apply the sample domain resource.